yagikiyoshi/sindo/JSindo/README.md

   They are available via brew (mac), apt (ubuntu), or yum (centos).

+## Build JSindo
+Jar files of JSindo is created by the following script.

+    $ ./build.sh

+This command does the following.

-- Exernal jars will be downloaded to `external_jars` directory.
+1. Exernal jars will be downloaded to `external_jars` directory.
     - jogamp (v2.4.0) : https://jogamp.org
     - java3d (v1.6.2) : https://jogamp.org
     - jama   (v1.0.3) : https://math.nist.gov/javanumerics/jama/

-- `build_JSindo.xml` is created in the current directory, which builds `JSindo-$version.jar` by the following command,
+1. `build_JSindo.xml` is created in the current directory, which builds `JSindo-$version.jar` by the following command,

       $ ant -f build_JSindo.xml